cadamsdev/lazy-changesets-action/README.md

 ## 🚀 Usage

-### Release Workflow

-> [!NOTE]
-> This workflow creates a pull request for the release if there are changesets, or publishes the changes if the release PR has been merged.

 1. Create a new workflow file in your repository's `.github/workflows` directory.
 For example `release.yml` (You can name it anything you like).
 2. Add the following code to the workflow file:

+> [!NOTE]
+> This workflow creates a pull request for the release if there are changesets, or publishes the changes if the release PR has been merged.

 ```yaml
 name: Release